 Your safety is a priority and the condition of your tyres can negatively impact on your wellbeing.

-There is no known regulation in place on tyre warranties.
-Tyre warranties are a competitive factor, as with all other warranted products.
+Tyre warranties are a competitive factor and show the manufacturers confidence in their product.
 Tyres do not expire when their warranty period is over.
-Imagine being forced to replace your car, or your car battery, just because the warranty expired.
+Imagine being forced to replace your car battery, or your car, just because the warranty expired.

-Most manufacturers have very low warranty claim rates (hundredth's of a percent).
-Modern tyres are manufactured in high tech environments, literally with laser precision and with stringent quality control measures in place.
+Most manufacturers experience very low warranty claim rates (hundredth's of a percent).
+Modern tyres are manufactured in high tech environments with laser precision and stringent quality control measures in place.
 There is always a possibility that your tyre may fail as a result of a manufacturing defect but the likelyhood of this is low.
 It is more likely that your tyre will fail as a result of operational conditions, poor maintenance or abuse.

-In the instance of a tyre failure take advantage of our obligation free Tyre Assistant service, submit photo's of your tyre to us for evaluation and we will provide you with an opinion as to the possible reason for failure.
-Alternatively you can take the tyre to your local dealer or the manufacturers local office so that they may inspect and determine the cause of failure.
-Ultimately any claim for tyre failure will have to be assessed by the product manufacturer.
+In the instance of a tyre failure take advantage of our obligation free Tyre Assistant service, submit photo's of your tyre to us for evaluation and we will provide you with an opinion as to the reason for failure.
+Alternatively you can take the tyre to your local dealer or the manufacturers local office for inspection.
+Ultimately any claim for tyre failure will have to be assessed by the product manufacturer or representative.

 In the event of a tyre failure and deflation, it is important that you stop the vehicle as soon as is safely possible.
-Not only is it extremely unsafe to operate with an underinflated tyre but running on an underinflated tyre will cause further damage, making determining the cause of failure much more difficult as the tyre construction degrades.
+It is extremely unsafe to operate a vehicle with an underinflated tyre and driving on an underinflated tyre will cause further damage, making determining the cause of failure much more difficult as the tyre construction degrades.